JialeDeng/JialeDeng.github.io/_pages/about.md

   - /about.html
 ---

-Jiale is currently  a Ph.D. candidate in [the Department of Computer Science, Shanghai Jiao Tong University](https://cs.sjtu.edu.cn/cse/en/), supervised by prof. [Yanyan Shen](https://shen-yy.github.io/).
+Jiale is currently  a Ph.D. candidate in [the Department of Computer Science, Shanghai Jiao Tong University](https://cs.sjtu.edu.cn/cse/en/), supervised by Prof. [Yanyan Shen](https://shen-yy.github.io/).
 He is also an intern at ByteDance, mentored by Dr. [Xiaogang Shi](https://shixiaogang.com/).
 Previously, he received his B.S. from [the College of Computer Science, Sichuan University](https://cs.scu.edu.cn/e_jsjxy/).

-His previous work mainly focus on explaining graph neaural networks, and he is currently working on data selection and data debugging for ML models, especially for large language models.
+His previous work mainly focuses on explaining graph neural networks, and he is currently working on data selection and data debugging for machine learning models, especially for large language models.

 # Research Interests